dreamtools/dreamtools/doc/source/installation.rst

 Choosing between Python2.7 or Python3.5
 =======================================

 DREAMTools is compatible with Python2 and Python3.
-More specifically, it is tested (under Travis) for Python 2.7, 3.3, 3.4 and 3.5.
-It may work for other versions of course.
+More specifically, it is tested (under Travis) for Python 2.7, 3.3, 3.4 and 3.5 under a Linux distribution (Ubuntu).

-For new Python users, we would recommend to install Anaconda, which provides a bunch of packages already pre-compiled.
-This saves lost of time and technical issues.
-Yet, you will have to choose between Python2 or Python3.
-Under Linux or Mac, there is no preferences.
+:Short answer: If you are under Windows, choose 2.7.
+If you are under Linux or Mac, keep the one provided with your system.
+If you know what you are doing choose a version greater or equal to 2.7

+:Long answer: whatever you choose, you would need a compiler.
+Under Mac and
+              Linux, this is generally not an issue since it would be g++.
+              Under Windows, you would need to figure out the best choice.
+              It could be  Visual C or mingw.
+If you go for the Anaconda solution, again under Mac or Linux, **DRFEAMTools** would work under Pyhton2 or 3.
 However, under Windows, we would recommend Python2.
-Indeed, you will need a compiler and we easily found a compiler for Python2 (Visual C++ for Python2 provided by Microsoft -- see above) but it was not that obvious for Python3.
+Here is the reason: Conda provides pre-compiled packages (e.g., Cython) that use specific version of a compiler (http://docs.continuum.io/anaconda/faq#how-did-you-compile-cpython).
+No compilers are required for pure Python packages or pre-compiled packages available on Conda.
+Since DREAMTools uses cython, you should also install a compatible compilee.
+It appears to be Visual Studio version 2008 for Python 2.7 and is provided by Microsoft (http://www.microsoft.com/en-us/download/details.aspx?id=44266) for free.
+For python3, so we would recommend to use Python2 under windows.
+If you still want to go for Python3, you should get Visual C version 2010 (http://stackoverflow.com/questions/29909330/microsoft-visual-c-compiler-for-python-3-4).